-Poor Mouchette is an antique & vintage fine jewelry shop, owned and curated by Regina Godfrey, and specializing in Victorian-era and mid-20th-century jewelry.
-Poor Mouchette also produces a small line of original designs.
+Poor Mouchette is an antique & vintage fine jewelry shop, owned and curated by Regina Godfrey.
+I specialize in Victorian-era and mid-20th-century jewelry.

-Poor Mouchette's Alder Street shop is the smallest stand-alone storefront in Portland, at just 98 square feet— the tiny shop is tucked into the historic Loyalty Building, in the heart of Portland's jewelry district.
+Poor Mouchette's Alder Street shop is the smallest stand-alone storefront in Portland, at just 98 square feet.
+It is tucked into the historic Loyalty Building, located in the heart of Portland's jewelry district.
 The Loyalty Building, built in 1928, was originally known as the Buyer's Building and, growing up, we called this area "jeweler's row."

 Moo - shet